5 Tips for Keeping Your Fireplace and Hearth Clean

 February 18, 2022

 When fall weather arrives, it's time for hot cider and unwinding with the family near the fire.
-It turns out fireplaces are for more than just warming ourselves up on a cold night.
-In fact, researchers found out a tranquil night by the fireplace can actually reduce blood pressure and induce relaxation.
-If you find yourself using your hearth regularly throughout the season, it is crucial to make sure you know that cleaning a fireplace is paramount to you and your family’s safety.
+But keeping your hearth clean should be a year-round priority for you and your family’s safety.
 Here are 5 tips for cleaning a fireplace to create a safe and cozy environment in your home.

 cleaning a fireplacecleaning a fireplace